 We will eat at the hotels for dinners and breakfasts.* Dinners will be 3 courses (appetizer/salad/soup; choice of entree; dessert).
 Vegans and vegetarians will be accommodated; other dietary needs will be accommodated as much as possible.

 If you'd like to drink something other than water, you'll order it and pay for it separately.
 Otherwise, everything is included in your tour price.

-*Dinner the first night (Saturday) will be on your own and is not included in the trip.
+*Dinner the arrival night will be on your own and is not included in the trip.
 (People will be arriving in Truro at different times, and so trying to have a meal together is not practical.
 As our hotel is within a short walk of many restaurants, you will have numerous options.)

 What is the weather like?

 I can safely say it will be considerably cooler than most of the eastern US in July.
 Most days will see highs in the 70s and possibly the 80s.
 There will be sun; there may be mist, rain or clouds.
 You should definitely bring rain gear (gloves, hat, jacket and maybe even booties) just in case.
 But don’t forget your sunblock and sunglasses.

 Would I carry my gear with panniers and a rack?

 No. Your bags would be schlepped by vehicle from hotel to hotel.
 You'd carry tubes, bottles, pump, etc. --basically, what you'd carry for a weekend ride, with maybe an extra jacket (in case of wet weather).

 Most people will want to bring their own bikes--let’s face it, cyclists are fussy people and like their toys.
 We have arranged for bike box storage in our start/finish hotel.

 Rental road bikes may be available through a partner organization.
 Please get in touch for details.